 The stresses that led to the 2020 crash had been building for a long time.

 Investors had been jittery ever since President Donald Trump launched trade wars with China and other countries.
-By Feb.
-27, the Dow had skidded more than 10% from its Feb.
-12 record high.
-It first entered a correction when it closed at 25,766.64.
+By February 27, the Dow had skidded more than 10% from its February 12 record high.
+It first officially entered a correction when it closed at 25,766.64.

 Often, a stock market crash causes a recession.
 That’s even more likely when it’s combined with a pandemic and an inverted yield curve.